adamant/adamant.language.reference/effects.md

 Notes from 2017-10-15

 Just as with inferred throws, it makes sense to have all effect types inferred except at public API boundaries where they have to be explicit.
 How do you support generic kinds of effects.
 How do you infer that an effect doesn't propagate.
 The syntax for effects could be `may` or `no`.
 So after the return type of a function could say `may effect` or `no effect`.
-Effects would be listed comma separated for example `may panic, throw(exception1, exception2)`.
+Effects would be listed comma separated for example `may abandon, throw(exception1, exception2)`.
 In theory `throw exception1, throw exception2` are the same.

 Effects:
   * throw
-  * panic - preconditions and post conditions could cause panic.
-So I need to prove that they hold to be able to say something won't panic
+  * abandon - preconditions and post conditions could cause abandonment.
+So I need to prove that they hold to be able to say something won't abandon
   * out of memory - separate because it seems more pervasive
-  * overflow could be a panic
+  * arithmetic overflow cause abandonment
   * unsafe - even functions marked safe that call unsafe code would be `may unsafe`
   * is trusted an effect?